llSourcell/image_classifier_template/README.md

-# image_classifier_template
+## Credits

-This is the code for [this]() video on Youtube by Siraj Raval on building your an image classifier service.
+Credits go to the FastAI team, Naveen Chanakya, and the Flutter team.
+I integrated a few different tutorials together to form a SaaS pipeline template.
+This is the code for [this](https://youtu.be/CzPYgRaYWUA) video on Youtube by Siraj Raval on building your an image classifier service.
 There are 3 components here; A web API, a model training script, and a mobile app.
 The code in this repository is for the starter flutter app.
+Let's go through the 5 step process below.
+Pull Requests are always welcome!

 ### Step 1: Find an Image Dataset